Independent Assurance Initiative · Est. 2026

 Audit areaWhat RIQA evaluatesCommon findings

-HCC risk adjustmentICD-10 code mapping, look-back window implementation, chronic condition flag logic, crosswalk file versioningLook-back window shorter than specification, wrong crosswalk year applied, missing HCC categories
+HCC risk adjustmentICD-10 code mapping, look-back window implementation, chronic condition flag logic, crosswalk file versioningLook-back window shorter than specification, wrong crosswalk year applied

-Claims analyticsDenominator construction, attribution logic, enrollment period definitions, member eligibility sequencingPopulation size errors, enrollment boundary misspecification, attribution logic deviating from documentation
+Claims analyticsDenominator construction, attribution logic, enrollment period definitions, member eligibility sequencingPopulation size errors, enrollment boundary misspecification

 Encounter data validationEncounter record completeness, duplicate detection, claim type classification, revenue code mappingDuplicate encounters inflating denominators, missing revenue code crosswalk updates